National Service of Remembrance: Television and radio coverage

 BBC Radio has broadcast the service on the BBC National Programme and its successors, the BBC Home Service and BBC Radio 4, every year since November 1928, except during World War II.

 John Reith had wished to broadcast the service for many years, and upon the formation of the British Broadcasting Corporation in 1927 was involved with negotiations with the Home Office, but these broke down and it was only permitted the following year in 1928.
 Adrian Gregory notes that the paradox of broadcasting two minutes' silence was not lost on the BBC's sound engineers, who had to ensure that there was enough ambient sound (the "strange hush") to capture the solemnity of the moment.

 The ceremony was first broadcast by BBC Television in 1937 and again in 1938.
 Three EMI Super-Emitron cameras first used for the earliest outside broadcast of the Coronation Procession of King George VI in May 1937 were used, relayed via the BBC's Mobile Control Room scanner van, which two days earlier had also broadcast the Lord Mayor's Show for the first time.

 The BBC Television Service was suspended at the outbreak of World War II and the broadcast resumed in November 1946 when George VI unveiled the addition of the dates of that conflict, MCMXXXIX (1939) to MCMXLV (1945) to the Cenotaph.
 It has been televised every year since, making the broadcast one of the longest-running live broadcasts in the world.

 In the post-war period, Wynford Vaughan-Thomas and latterly Richard Dimbleby were commentators.
 Tom Fleming commentated annually between 1966 and 1988, and again from 1994 to 1999.
-David Dimbleby, the eldest son of Richard Dimbleby, first provided the commentary on the event in 1989, and has done so every year from 2000 to 2024; Eric Robson commentated in 1991 and 1993.
+David Dimbleby, the eldest son of Richard Dimbleby, first provided the commentary on the event in 1989, and did so every year from 2000 to 2024; Eric Robson commentated in 1991 and 1993.
 Petroc Trelawny replaced Dimbleby for the 2025 event.